Mark 16:14; Luke 24:36-43; John 20:19-31

 2) John mentions that Jesus “breathed on them,” saying, “Receive the Holy Spirit.”
 As the event which Luke and John describe is the same event, I believe that Luke’s, “opening their minds” and John’s “breathing on them to receive the Spirit” are the same thing.
 But whereas Luke connects Christ’s opening their minds with understanding the Scriptures, John connects breathing on them the Spirit with a church’s authority to forgive or withhold forgiveness of sins from her members.
 Now what does this mean?
 May a church do this arbitrarily?
 Of course not.
 It is God who forgives.
 But the local church is required as the body of Christ to hold the members of her body accountable through the sincere application of God’s word.
 To put this another way, a church cannot withhold forgiveness from one who repents, but neither can she forgive one who persists in sin.
 Ultimately, a church only pronounces from God’s word what God has already revealed about repentance and forgiveness.
 Thus, a church remains faithful to God’s word by holding her members accountable.
 It’s not an option.

 3) Finally, John writes that when Jesus breathed on them, he said, “Receive the Holy Spirit.”
 But we ask, “Then what happened on the Day of Pentecost?
 I thought that was the day the disciples received the Spirit.”
 As I have already said, it seems reasonable to me that Luke’s “opened their minds” and John’s, “breathed on them” are equivalent expressions (but I’ve been wrong before).
-In other words, I believe that Christ breathed on them so that the Spirit would open their minds to understand the Scriptures – which is the Holy Spirit’s task – and rightly apply them for church discipline.
+In other words, I believe that Christ breathed on them so that the Spirit would open their minds to understand the Scriptures – which is the Holy Spirit’s task.
 So the disciples’ receiving of the Spirit that evening was not the same as the fullness and baptism of the Spirit they experienced some fifty days later.